Collections

 Mission

-The Opioid Industry Documents Archive collects, organizes, preserves, and makes freely accessible publicly-disclosed documents from the opioid industry to enable multiple audiences to explore and investigate information which shines a light on the opioid crisis.
+The UCSF-JHU Opioid Industry Documents Archive collects, organizes, preserves, and provides free online access to millions of previously internal documents made public through legal settlements to enable multiple audiences to explore and investigate information which shines a light on the opioid crisis.

 Vision